Motorcycle crash in Grant County involving a crop sprayer leaves one dead

 BISMARCK, N.D.
-(KXNET) — A Fargo man was pronounced dead after he crashed his Harley Davidson motorcycle into an Apache AS1210 Crop Sprayer on Highway 31 near Raleigh on Saturday around 6:16 p.m.
+(KXNET) — A Fargo man is dead after he crashed his motorcycle into a crop sprayer on Highway 31 near Raleigh on Saturday around 6:16 p.m.

-According to the North Dakota Highway Patrol, the driver of the Crop Sprayer, a 41-year-old woman from Raleigh, was traveling south on Highway 31.
-While attempting to make a left turn on 77th Street SW, the 35-year-old Fargo man, who was also traveling south on Highway 31, struck the Crop Sprayer with his motorcycle.
+According to the North Dakota Highway Patrol, the driver of the crop sprayer, a 41-year-old woman from Raleigh, was traveling south on Highway 31.
+While trying to turn left on 77th Street SW, the 35-year-old Fargo man, who was also traveling south on Highway 31, struck the crop sprayer with his motorcycle.

-The Fargo man, who was not wearing a helmet, was transported to Sanford Hospital in Bismarck where he was pronounced dead.
+The Fargo man, who was not wearing a helmet, was taken to Sanford Hospital in Bismarck where he was pronounced dead.

 The crash remains under investigation by the North Dakota Highway Patrol.